Salmon River Mountains

 The mountains are an extensive block-shaped massif in central Idaho, with their western boundary defined by the Little Salmon River and the northern and eastern boundary marked by the main stem Salmon.
 It is a block-shaped region 102 mi north-south and 122 mi east-west, covering nearly 8900 mi2.
-The West Salmon River Mountains lie between the Little and South Forks of the Salmon, the Central range is between the South and Middle Forks, and the East range is defined by the mountains east of the Middle Fork of the Salmon.
-Although the northwestern corner of the range is only about 30 mi southeast of the river port of Lewiston, the Salmon River Mountains are often said to be one of the remotest areas in the contiguous United States.
+The West Salmon River Mountains lie between the Little and South Forks of the Salmon, the Central range is between the South and Middle Forks, and the East range is defined by the mountains east of the Middle Fork.
+Although the northwestern corner of the range is only about 30 mi southeast of the river port of Lewiston, the Salmon River Mountains occupy one of the remotest areas in the contiguous United States.